Metox radar detector

-FuMB-1 Metox - This rudimentary antenna consisted of five pieces of wood tied together into a cross, with wires wrapped around it.
+The FuMB-1 Metox antenna consisted of five pieces of wood tied together into a cross, with wires wrapped around it.
 It was installed into a bracket on the conning tower and periodically was rotated by hand.
 British photographs of the antenna led to their nickname, "Biscay Cross".

-The R600A Metox, named after its manufacturer, was a pioneering high-frequency radar warning receiver (RWR) used by the German forces on U-boats from 1942–1945.
+The R600A Metox, named after its manufacturer, was a pioneering high-frequency radar warning receiver (RWR) used by the German forces on U-boats from 1942 to 1945.
 It was initially installed to receive signals transmitted by British radars.

 Manufacture and purpose

 The Metox was manufactured by a small French company in occupied Paris.
 It was tuned to receive the 1.5 m signals used by many British radars of the early and mid-Second World War, notably the ASV Mk.
 II radar used by RAF Coastal Command to detect U-boats.
 It is not clear whether the design was German or French or both.
 It was installed on German U-boats starting in 1942 and used until the end of the war.
 The system given the official title of Funkmessbeobachtungsgerät (FuMB 1, [Radio measuring device]).